LED Grow Lamps – A Breakthrough or a Gimmick? Part 2

 The units of measurement are PPFD which stands for Photosynthetic Photon Flux Density.
 Quite a mouthful!
 In plain English this means is that it is a measurement of the amount of moles of plant usable photons per second that hits an area of 1 square metre.

 A higher level of PPFD means more plant usable photons per second are hitting the 1 square metre area.
 This gives us a very realistic measurement of how effective for growing plants a particular lamp will be.
+The next part of this series is in production and we'll be showing you how the experiment is going to be set up.

 In the meantime, why not take a look at our Facebook page and see what our team has to say.